NrgXnat/oasis-scripts/README.md

 ## session_matchup/oasis_data_matchup.R

-This script takes in two OASIS3 or OASIS4 .csv formatted spreadsheets and matches up the sessions based on your requested days from entry distance requirements.
+This script takes in two OASIS .csv formatted spreadsheets and matches up the sessions based on your requested days from entry distance requirements.
 This script requires R at least version 3.3.0 and the R data.table library minimum version 1.12.8.
 See the [R-project website](https://www.r-project.org/) for more details on the R language and visit the [R data.table library website](https://rdatatable.gitlab.io/data.table/) for more details on the data.table library.

-OASIS3 or OASIS4 data has been anonymized and dates have been eliminated from the data sets.
-OASIS3 and OASIS4 instead use "days from entry" to note when scan sessions and questionnaire sessions happen relative to each other.
-The "days from entry" variable is seen in OASIS3 or OASIS4 IDs for MR sessions, PET sessions, Freesurfer assessors, PUP assessors, and questionnaire sessions (such as ADRC Clinical Data entries or UDS form entries).
+OASIS data has been anonymized and dates have been eliminated from the data sets.
+OASIS3, OASIS4, OASIS3_AV1451, and OASIS3_AV1451L sessions and processing instead use "days from entry" to note when scan sessions and questionnaire sessions happen relative to each other.
+The "days from entry" variable is seen in OASIS IDs for MR sessions, PET sessions, Freesurfer assessors, PUP assessors, and questionnaire sessions (such as ADRC Clinical Data entries or UDS form entries).
 At the end of each ID is a string `d0000` where 0000 is the days since the subject's entry date into the study.
 A days from entry value of 0 means that this is the subject's first visit.

 Scan sessions and questionnaire sessions do not always happen at the same visit.
 If for example you are trying to find a corresponding ADRC Clinical Data entry for a given MR session, you must first choose a criteria for how long from a particular MR session you will consider a corresponding ADRC Clinical Data entry to be "valid".
 A common criteria is to consider all ADRC Clinical Data entries within 1 year before or after the MR session date to be valid.
 In this case you would consider the closest ADRC Clinical Data entry to the MR session to be a "match" as long as its days from entry value is within 365 days before or within 365 days after the MR session's days from entry value.

 A script has been created to help match up the data values.
-It takes as required input two CSV files of data that you must download from OASIS3 or OASIS4.
+It takes as required input two CSV files of data that you must download from the OASIS dataset.
 For more information on that, see the "[Creating a CSV file](#creating-a-csv-file-for-use-with-these-scripts)" section of this README.

 When you set up your CSV files, the first two columns must contain specific IDs and be in a specific order.
 The first column in each spreadsheet MUST be the OASIS ID that contains a days-from-entry value at the end of it (e.g. `OAS30001_MR_d0000` in the MR session spreadsheet, and `OAS30003_ClinicalData_d0123`, etc.).
 The second column MUST be the OASIS subject ID (e.g. `OAS30001` in the MR session spreadsheet, and `OAS30003` in the ADRC Clinical Data entry spreadsheet).
 You can select these columns using the Edit Columns feature of an XNAT search.
-For more details on searching, modifying which columns are displayed, and downloading spreadsheets, see the [OASIS on XNAT Central](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html) page of the XNAT wiki.
+More details on browsing XNAT data can be found on the XNAT wiki here: [Browsing data types on XNAT](https://wiki.xnat.org/documentation/browsing-data-types).
+Use the "Spreadsheet" option under the "Options" menu to download a spreadsheet of your selected data.

 You must also determine which order you want to match in.
 In the script, each entry in "list1" will receive one matched entry from "list2" if a "list2" entry meets your days from entry distance criteria.